Combinatorics of Cremona monomial maps: Integer linear algebra and Cremona inverses

-\begin{remark} Bridges and Ryser \cite{ryser} (cf. \cite[Theorem~4.4]{cornu-book}) studied the equation $AB=\Gamma+I$, when $A,B$ are $\{0,1\}$ matrices and $\Gamma$ is the matrix with all its entries equal to $1$.
-They show that if equality occurs, then each row and column of $A$ has the same number $r$ of ones, each row and column of $B$ has the same number $s$ of ones with $rs=n+1$, and $AB=BA$.
-For the applications we have in mind here (see Section~\ref{cremona}) this case is uninteresting; furthermore, the commutation $AB=BA$ will seldom be fulfilled. \end{remark}
+\begin{remark} Bridges and Ryser \cite{ryser} (cf. \cite[Theorem~4.4]{cornu-book}) considered a particular class of Cremona matrices.
+They studied the equation $AB=\Gamma+I$, when $A,B$ are $\{0,1\}$ matrices and $\Gamma$ is the matrix with all its entries equal to $1$.
+They show that if equality occurs, then each row and column of $A$ has the same number $r$ of ones, each row and column of $B$ has the same number $s$ of ones with $rs=n+1$, and $AB=BA$. \end{remark}

-The proof of Theorem~\ref{ipn-ufpe} provides an algorithm to compute the vectors $\beta_1,\ldots,\beta_n$ and $\gamma$ (see Example~\ref{propedeutico} and the proof of Proposition~\ref{degree_of_inverse} for specific illustrations of the algorithm).
-Other means to compute these vectors will be discussed in Section~\ref{computing}. \begin{example} Consider the following matrix $A$ and its inverse:
+As mentioned before the proof of Theorem~\ref{ipn-ufpe} provides an algorithm to compute the vectors $\beta_1,\ldots,\beta_n$ and $\gamma$ (see Example~\ref{propedeutico} and the proof of Proposition~\ref{degree_of_inverse} for specific illustrations of the algorithm).
+Other means to compute these vectors using linear optimization techniques will be discussed in Section~\ref{computing}. \begin{example} Consider the following matrix $A$ and its inverse:

 To compute the $\beta_i$'s and $\gamma$ we follow the proof of Theorem~\ref{ipn-ufpe}.
 Then $\beta_1=(2,d,0)$, $\beta_2=(1,d+1,0)$, $\beta_3=(d,1,1)$, $\gamma=(d^2+d-1,d,0)$, and

 By subtracting the vector $(1,1,1)$ from rows $1$ and $2$, we get